-In the first phase, we will determine azithromycin sensitivity from all the samples collected from 4-14 month olds at 24 months and from 49-59 month olds at 36 months (n = 1,350 per time point and age group) and from 1/3 of the samples at the other time-point (for descriptive purposes, not for hypothesis testing).
+In the first phase, we will determine azithromycin sensitivity from all the samples collected from 4-14-month-olds at 24 months and from 49-59 month olds at 36 months (n = 1,350 per time point and age group) and from 1/3 of the samples at the other time-point (for descriptive purposes, not for hypothesis testing).
+We will also determine azithromycin sensitivity from samples collected from 15-26-month-olds at 36 months (Kita region) and 24-35-month-olds at 24 months (tertiary AMR samples).
 We will then calculate AMR prevalence for in S. pneumoniae and E. coli, for each of the time points and each of the three trial arms separately.
-At each time point, we will calculate the difference (95% confidence interval, CI) in AMR prevalence between the control and azi-biannual clusters on one hand and between the control and azi-quarterly clusters on the other.
-The pre-set non-inferiority margin is 10 %-points, i.e. if the entire 95% CI of the difference in less than 10%-points, the data will be considered supportive of the non-inferiority hypothesis.
+At each time point, we will calculate the difference (95% confidence interval, CI) in AMR prevalence between the control and azibiannual clusters on one hand and between the control and azi-quarterly clusters on the other.
+The pre-set non-inferiority margin is 10 %-points, i.e. if the entire 95%CI of the difference in less than 10%-points, the data will be considered supportive of the noninferiority hypothesis.